tillahoffmann/tillahoffmann.github.io/README.md

 1. Run `make image` to build a docker image containing all dependencies.
 2. Run `make serve` to serve the website on port 4000.

-Requirements can be updated by running `make Gemfile.lock`.
+Requirements can be updated by running `make Gemfile.lock` and `make bash` will open an interactive terminal in the container.